SakuOrdrTab/week2_exercise/README.md

-# Week 2 ewxercise for TUNI finetuning course
+# Week 2 exercise for TUNI finetuning course

 This is a FastAPI translator.